 Looking for the best Clickworker alternatives?
-If so, keep reading this article to discover useful apps and sites like Clickworker where you can do micro tasks for extra cash.
+If so, keep reading this article to discover useful apps and websites like Clickworker, where you can do micro tasks for extra cash.

 Clickworker is a popular micro-job marketplace that has helped millions of freelancers meet paying clients for simple task-based assignments.